How To Make An Emulsifying Sugar Scrub (And Why They’re So Great)

 Exfoliates Evenly

 You can achieve an even and thorough exfoliation with an emulsifying sugar scrub.
-This type of scrub involves the sugar being mixed into a warm oil mixture so you can have a softer texture.
+This type of scrub involves mixing sugar into a warm oil mixture, resulting in a softer texture.

-This will ensure you have an emulsified product rather than rubbing raw sugar on the skin, which can be abrasive or leave inconsistent results.
+This will ensure you have an emulsified product, rather than applying raw sugar directly to the skin, which can be abrasive or yield inconsistent results.

 Customize Your Scrub